Lakshkrish03/Home-Loan-default-Prediction/README.md

 the users of home loan default prediction models are integral to the lending ecosystem, shaping the accessibility and affordability of homeownership while ensuring the financial stability of lending institutions.

+### Big Idea 💡

-The Big Idea: The concept of home loan default prediction involves using advanced machine learning algorithms to accurately predict the likelihood of borrowers defaulting on their mortgage loans.
+The concept of home loan default prediction involves using advanced machine learning algorithms to accurately predict the likelihood of borrowers defaulting on their mortgage loans.
 This is important for financial institutions, banks, and mortgage lenders as it helps them manage credit risk, optimize lending decisions, and maintain a